Install GridOS Connect

 3. Run helmfile apply.

-Elastic Search is used to store Connect service logs.
+Elastic Search stores Connect service logs.
 These logs provide Flow traces, an archive of integration executions.
 Log retention requires resources and for some use cases it may be beneficial to control when logs are purged.
 This can be configured using the jobs.elasticsearch.index.delete.minAge in the connect/values.yaml file located in the Helm Deployment Template.

 For example, to decrease the retention time to 90 days, provide the following values override snippet: